Admission & Financial Aid

 - Direct Loan funds will be transferred electronically to your college account.
 These funds must be credited to your account in the Office of Student Financial Services within 3 days of disbursement to the college or your loan will be canceled and your funds returned to the Department of Education.

-- First-time borrowers of a Direct Loan must complete an entrance counseling session before you receive your loan.
-This ensures that you have received loan counseling and understand your responsibilities.
+- First-time borrowers of a Direct Loan must complete an entrance counseling session and a master promissory note before you receive your loan.
+This ensures that you have received loan counseling and understand your loab repayment/borrowing responsibilities.

 - All borrowers of a Direct Loan must complete an exit counseling session prior to withdrawal, transfer, leave of absence, or graduation from the college.
 This ensures that you have received loan counseling and understand your rights and responsibilities.